Contact us to receive for information about the trip and apply.

-During your time here you will stay in a family run hostel with other volunteers.
-There’s a kitchen space for shared cooking, wifi, private and dorm room options, art studio space and hammock area.
-We also offer the option to upgrade to a hotel.
+During your time here you will stay in at our HQ, WAVES Land, with other volunteers.
+There’s a kitchen space for shared cooking, wifi, dorm rooms, a skate ramp, art studio space and garden.

 Your involvement will vary based on the skills and experience you bring to Lobitos.
 Commonly, travelers contribute to one or more of WAVES’ ongoing education programs in the following areas: